Karwaan: Development

-In August 2013, it was reported that Akarsh Khurana would be making his directorial debut with a dramedy written by Bejoy Nambiar, the story of which would revolve around three characters, going on a road trip.
-Initially it was reported that Arvind Swamy and Nawazuddin Siddiqui would be playing two of the three lead characters, but in May 2014 Bejoy Nambiar informed that as a result of modifications made in the script, Arvind Swamy would not be part of the project and Rajkummar Rao had been brought in to do the film which was titled Focus at that time.
-In June 2014, when the film was one month away from going on floors, director Akarsh Khurana opted out of the project owing to creative differences with Bejoy Nambiar, the writer and producer of the film.
-Bejoy Nambiar brought in Heeraz Marfatia as a replacement for Akarsh Khurana but the shooting of the film failed to take off and after several delays Bejoy decided to postpone the project for a year so as to focus on his own directorial venture Wazir.
+In August 2013, it was reported that Akarsh Khurana would be making his directorial debut with a dramedy written by Bejoy Nambiar, the story of which revolved around three characters on a road trip.
+Initially Arvind Swamy and Nawazuddin Siddiqui were to play two of the three lead characters.

+In May 2014 producer Bejoy Nambiar informed that as a result of modifications to the script, Arvind Swamy would not be part of the project and that Rajkummar Rao was being brought in.
+The film was titled Focus at that time.

+In June 2014, with a month away from going on floors, director Akarsh Khurana opted out of the project owing to creative differences with Bejoy Nambiar (writer and producer).

+Bejoy Nambiar brought in Heeraz Marfatia as replacement but the shooting of the film failed to take off.
+After several delays Bejoy decided to postpone the project for a year and focus on his own directorial venture Wazir.

-In April 2017, it was reported that Ronnie Screwvala had decided to revive Bejoy Nambiar's Focus through his new production house RSVP Films and Akarsh Khurana had been brought back to direct the film with Irrfan Khan and Abhishek Bachchan in lead roles.
-In June 2017, Abhishek Bachchan parted ways with the film because the shooting schedule was clashing with that of Paltan, another project of his that he was doing with J.P.
+In April 2017, it was reported that Ronnie Screwvala had decided to revive Bejoy Nambiar's Focus through his new production house RSVP Films and Akarsh Khurana was back as director with Irrfan Khan and Abhishek Bachchan in lead roles.

+In June 2017, Abhishek Bachchan parted ways with the film because the shooting schedule clashed with that of Paltan, the film he was doing with J.P.
 Dutta.

-In August 2017, Akarsh Khurana informed that Dulquer Salmaan and Mithila Palkar had been finalized to play the central characters in the film along with Irrfan Khan.
-On 1 September 2017 the first look of the film was unveiled, through which it was revealed that the film had been given the name Karwan.
+In August 2017, Akarsh Khurana announced that Dulquer Salmaan and Mithila Palkar had been finalized to play the central characters in the film along with Irrfan Khan.
+On 1 September 2017 the first look of the film was unveiled and it was revealed that the film was now called Karwan.

 Filming

 Principal photography of the film started from 31 August 2017.
-The film was shot in Ooty and Kochi.
+The film was shot in The Lawrence School, Lovedale near Ooty and Kochi.